SerhatKumas/SoftwareEngineering--SearchandSortAlgorithms/README.md

 - In implementations, my main purpose was to practise and understand the logic of the algorithms, I was not concerned about best practise design patterns, efficiency and complexity matters.

 ## Visualization Tools
-- https://visualgo.net/en -> Data Structure Visualization Tool.
-It looks good and perfcect
+- https://visualgo.net/en -> Various data structures and algorithms visualization tool, it was beneficial to understand how they work.

-- https://www.toptal.com/developers/sorting-algorithms -> Run time for different variations visualization
+- https://www.toptal.com/developers/sorting-algorithms -> Run time comparing for different variations visualization

 ## Technologies